DiGro/QGIS-Documentation/docs/developers_guide/qtcreator.rst

     =============================

-    As mentioned above, we cannot run QGIS from directly in the build directly, so we need to create a custom run target to tell QtCreator to run QGIS from the install dir (in my case ``/usr/local/``).
+    As mentioned above, we cannot run QGIS from directly in the build directly, so we need to create a custom run target to tell Qt Creator to run QGIS from the install dir (in my case ``/usr/local/``).
 To do that, return to the projects configuration screen.